parsonsmatt/parsonsmatt.github.io/_posts/2018-10-12-tchan_vs_tqueue.markdown

 These types are *unbounded*, which means that you can run into unbounded memory use if your producer is faster than your consumer.
 Instead, use `TBChan` or `TBQueue`, which allow you to set a bound.
 I have run into issues with livelock with the standard `stm` and `stm-chans` types, and have found that [`unagi-chan` package](https://hackage.haskell.org/package/unagi-chan) has better performance in all cases, so I usually reach for that when I have a need for a high performance concurrent channel.
+Unfortunately, the `unagi-chan` variants don't operate in `STM`, which can be a dealbreaker depending on your workflow.

 tl;dr: Use a channel when you want all readers to receive each message.
 Use a queue when you want only one reader to receive each message.